saneku/Plume-traj/plume_backtraj.md

 - `PH`, `PHB` (for geometric height)
 - `Times` (WRF time stamps)

 The script destaggers winds, computes cell-center heights and layer thickness (`z_center`, `dz`), and extracts the time axis.
+When multiple WRF files are provided, their time axes are concatenated (and the combined series is sorted by time).

 ### 2.2 SO₂ column file (`--column`)